 - ONION & GARLIC- just about any kind of onion will work here but garlic is garlic and there’s no way around that.
 If you don’t have either, add a couple teaspoons of onion and garlic powder instead.

-- ITALIAN SEASONING- if you don’t have Italian seasoning, make a mix of your own using dried rosemary, oregano, basil, thyme, and rosemary.
-You don’t have to have them all but something is better than nothing.
+- ITALIAN SEASONING– if you don’t have Italian seasoning, make a mix of your own using my recipe.
+You don’t have to have all of the spices all but something is better than nothing.

 - CHILI FLAKES- cayenne or chili powder.